12 Advanced topics

 An important difference between R and C++ that you should be aware of is that the indexing of vectors (and similar objects) in C++ starts with 0.
 So the first element of the vector is element 0, the second is element 1, and so forth.
 Bear this in mind if you pass a vector and a list of indices to C++ functions.

-10.4.2 Integration with Python
+12.4.2 Integration with Python

-The reticulate package can be used to call Python functions from R. See vignette("calling_python", "reticulate") for some examples.
+The reticulate package can be used to call Python functions from R. See

 Some care has to be taken when sending data back and forth between R and Python.
-In R NA is used to represent missing data and NaN (not a number) is used to represent things that should be numbers but aren’t (e.g. the result of computing 0/0).
+In R NA is used to represent missing data and NaN (not a number) is used to represent things that should be numbers but aren’t (e.g., the result of computing 0/0).
 Perfectly reasonable!
-However, for reasons unknown to humanity, popular Python packages like Pandas, NumPy and SciKit-Learn use NaN instead of NA to represent missing data - but only for double (numeric) variables. integer and logical variables have no way to represent missing data in Pandas.
+However, for reasons unknown to humanity, popular Python packages like Pandas, NumPy and SciKit-Learn use NaN instead of NA to represent missing data – but only for double (numeric) variables. integer and logical variables have no way to represent missing data in Pandas.
 Tread gently if there are NA or NaN values in your data.

 Like in C++, the indexing of vectors (and similar objects) in Python starts with 0.

-10.4.3 Integration with Tensorflow and PyTorch
+12.4.3 Integration with Tensorflow and PyTorch

-10.4.4 Integration with Spark
+12.4.4 Integration with Spark

 If you need to process large datasets using Spark, you can do so from R using the sparklyr package.
-It can be used both with local and cloud clusters, and (as the name seems to imply) is easy to integrate with dplyr.
+It can be used both with local and cloud clusters, and (as the name seems to imply) it is easy to integrate with dplyr.

 1. And why else would you load it…?↩︎